Yundera/.github/profile/README.md

 - Reporting bugs and issues in our discord : https://discord.gg/f2qQUJBHY6
 - Submitting pull requests
 - Reviewing app configurations
-- Sharing feedback from real usage
+- Sharing feedback from real usage and talk to us or to your friends about this :)

 ---